davidchung29/FallDetection/README.md

 # FallDetection
-Training a ResNet CNN to detect falls.
+Used ResNet-50 to train a model to detect falls

+Code is not final